-The company successfully navigated its way through a challenging year in 2024 with uncertainties from geopolitical pressures continuing to disrupt markets.
-Volumes were also impacted by governments across the UK and certain other countries we operate in being focused on political elections or on transition of government following elections.
+The Group successfully navigated its way through a challenging year in 2024 with uncertainties from geopolitical pressures continuing to disrupt markets.
+Volumes were also impacted by governments across our core countries focused on political elections or on transition of government following elections.
 This created a further drag on infrastructure spend across our markets.

 Notwithstanding those pressures, we delivered solid organic revenue growth, albeit well down from the high growth rates seen in 2022 and 2023.
-The business responded well to market uncertainties and competitive pressures, with profit and margins up on 2023 levels.
+The business responded well to market uncertainties and competitive pressures, with profit and margins maintained at 2023 levels.